davethemaker/locallycontrolledsocketled-/README.md

 **Instructions**

-You can visit a [live version of the code here](https://locallycontrolledsocketled.herokuapp.com/)

 To have the joy of controlling a real-live rgb led, you can run this app locally:

 1. clone repo